 The sounds may be pleasant to our ears such as the music, and they may be the source of the fear such as the sound of the strong winds and the thunder.

 The source of the disturbance and the irritation such as the horns and the loudspeakers, The sounds can be classified into two groups which are the musical tones and the noise.

-The musical tones are the tones of the uniform frequency, and comfortable to be heard, Examples: The violin, The piano and the reed pipe.
+The musical tones are the tones of uniform frequency, and comfortable to be heard, Examples: The violin, The piano, and the reed pipe.